About this listing

-This large room is one of 6 rooms in a 4 storey Georgian house, situated within walking distance of the city centre.
-The room itself is large, with wooden floors (awaiting final sanding and painting, currently covered with woollen rugs) and has been recently painted and furnished with a bright, arty feel.
-It ideally sleeps two on a double bed, but with room for two more on a double fold out futon.
+Large room in 4 storey Georgian house with loft bed, situated within walking distance of the city centre.
+Self contained except for bathroom, which is shared with other house tenants (see notes on bathroom).
+Room itself is large, wooden floorboards, painted white (please remove shoes inside room), and furnished with a bright, arty feel.
+It ideally sleeps two on a double loft bed, with room for two more on a double fold out futon.
 For longer periods, the room would probably be better suited for 2, rather than 4 people.

 I can guarantee however, that once inside the room itself, guests will enjoy a clean, comfortable, open space, where much thought has gone into providing an environment conducive to relaxing and enjoying the city.

-When you arrive, we will welcome you with fresh bread, butter, jam, juice, milk, tea, coffee and eggs to help take the edge off any travel hunger, before you get a chance to pop around the corner for extra food supplies (Tesco express is 1 minute away, Tops in Pops local farm produce shop, and the most delicious Indian takeaway in Dublin, Spice n Rice are both 30 secs away).
+When you arrive, we will welcome you with bread, milk, eggs, tea and coffee (please let us know if you'd prefer another choice or have dietary preferences) to help take the edge off any travel hunger, before you get a chance to pop around the corner for extra food supplies (Tesco express is 1 minute away, Tops in Pops local farm produce shop, and the most delicious Indian takeaway in Dublin, Spice n Rice are both 30 secs away).

 For your safety, the room contains: